 In addition to testing different types of sites and content, the pilot should include actual users to review the results of the migration.
 Their feedback is crucial as they represent all the individuals that use the system after it is migrated.
 You need to make sure the pilot participants are willing and able to provide feedback in a timely manner.
 It is very easy for those users to get caught up in their daily activities and not take the time to pitch in.
 Getting feedback too late from pilot participants can impact the schedule.

 After content is migrated, the pilot process helps uncover holes in your support and issue remediation process.
 Is your ticketing system ready for migration?
 Does your helpdesk or first line of support have proper instructions on how to handle incoming issues?
 Can they properly hand off issues to Tier 2 or 3 support?
 Your triage process will likely be improved during the pilot.
-New types of issues may be discovered and techniques for handling them either proactively (maybe through automation or manual tweaks in the process) or after-the-fact.
+New types of issues may be discovered and as well as techniques for handling them.
+This is done either proactively (maybe through automation or manual tweaks in the process) or after-the-fact.

-Each Jive to Office 365 migration is unique.
-There are many configurations and customizations that you can do to either Jive or SharePoint / Office 365.
+Each Jive to Microsoft 365 migration is unique.
+There are many configurations and customizations that you can do to either Jive or SharePoint / Microsoft 365.
 The pilot process can help answer and resolve many issues that show up in migrations in a more controlled way.
-For more complex migrations, running at least 2 pilots is suggested, but early planning is key to allow for the time to prepare for the pilots and make course corrections with information gathered during them.
-Without including the entire process during the pilots, the value will be limited to only those aspects of the process that are in the pilots, adding risk to those parts of the processes that are not being exercised until full-on production migration.
+For more complex migrations, running at least 2 pilots is suggested.
+Early planning is key to allow for the time to prepare for the pilots and make course corrections with information gathered during them.
+Without including the entire process during the pilots, the value will be limited to only those aspects of the process that are in the pilots.
+This adds risk to those parts of the processes that are not being exercised until full-on production migration.

 Verify and Remediate

-Making sure that content has migrated successfully is an important step in the process, but first, we need to define what success is for the migration.
-Before issues occur (and they will occur), we feel that a critical element to mitigate runaway costs or a long calendar extension to the project is to set proper expectations for migrated content.
+Making sure that content has migrated successfully is an important step in the process.
+However, first, we need to define what success is for the migration.
+Before issues occur, proper expectations for migrated content must be set.
+We feel that this is a critical element to mitigate runaway costs or a long calendar extension for the project.

 When migrating from one SharePoint environment to another (esp.
-Office 365), we feel that setting up and communicating migration policies is key.
-These basically define what is supported and what is not supported as part of the migration as well as what the responsibilities are for site owners and users.
+Microsoft 365), we feel that setting up and communicating migration policies is key.
+These basically define what is supported and what is not supported as part of the migration.
+They also define what the responsibilities are for site owners and users.

-When migrating from Jive to Office 365, we do something similar but tend to refer to this as content type mapping.
+When migrating from Jive to Microsoft 365, we do something similar but tend to refer to this as content type mapping.
 Since we are migrating from one technology platform to another, the content types are different.
-Some may not have an obvious landing place in SharePoint or Office 365.
+Some may not have an obvious landing place in SharePoint or Microsoft 365.

 The workshop, covered in Step 2, is when we start these policy and content type mapping discussions.
 During POC and Pilot (Step 6), these expectations are validated by the migration team, site owners, and end users.

 Once there is a good understanding and agreement of what constitutes successfully migrated content, the POC and Pilot can be used make this even more clear.
-They can also be used to improve processes during the actual migration and used to improve the processes and documentation (e.g., self-help) that feed into remediation.
+They can also be used to improve processes during the actual migration.
+Additionally, they can be used to improve the processes and documentation (e.g., self-help) that feed into remediation.

 Many issues can be handled by the migration team, but some will fall on the site owners and users.
 Issues tend to fall into these categories:

 Content remediation refers to issues where content is not migrated or is only partially migrated.
-As part of our migration process, we check counts of content across the various content types in both the source and target to make sure that the counts match.
-In cases where they do not, we investigate and remediate before the migrated content is released to site owners and users.
+As part of our migration process, we check counts of content across the various content types.
+This includes in both the source and target to make sure that the counts match.
+In cases where they do not, we investigate and remediate.
+This happens before the migrated content is released to site owners and users.

 In addition to verifying content counts, we do spot checks on content and can remediate if issues are found there.
 However, more of that will lie on the shoulders of the site owners.